Welcome to today's edition of the Rush 24-7 podcast.

 He doesn't have to do this.

-And you know, it'd be it'd be nice.
+And, you know, it'd be nice.

-It'd be nice if life were a TV machine and we could rewind back to where life was uh a couple three years ago and start over, but we can't do that.
+I heard somebody say the other day, it'd be nice if life were a TIFO machine and we could rewind back to where life was a couple, three years ago and start over.

-I mean, I we could all come up here with mistakes that we think have been made after three years of watching them and then go back and say, how come these experts didn't know this or didn't figure this out?
+I mean, we could all come up here with mistakes that we think have been made after three years of watching them and then go back and say, how come these experts didn't know this or didn't figure this out?

-I don't think our problem is Rumsfeld started out, I think the the the lot of military brass and some military commentators don't like Rumsfeld because he's autocratic and he doesn't listen.
+I think a lot of military brass and some military commentators don't like Rumsfeld because he's autocratic and he doesn't listen and he's got his own mind made up about things.

-He knows what he knows, believes what he believes.
+He knows what he knows, believes what he believes, won't listen to anybody, won't take anybody else's counsel.

 The Clinton administration left the U.S. military in a bad state of affairs.

-Uh there's always going to be opposition in the Pentagon to that.
+There's always going to be opposition in the Pentagon to that.

 Don't think that the Pentagon loves him.